groonga/groonga/doc/source/reference/commands/column_create.rst

 ``table``
 """""""""

-Specifies an existing table name for the newly created column.
+Specifies an existing table name for the new column.

 .. _column-create-name: